 The establishment of the camp pickets on the surrounding hilltops was given top priority.
 Sangars comprising dry stone walls large enough to take a 160 pounder tent each were built by the infantry and our job was to surround them with a wire entanglement.
 One named Knife Edge, as the name implies provided the greatest problems, but they were overcome, and all in all we were enabled to acquire useful knowledge of local conditions.
 Next came the sheep pen and the dairy roof, the latter giving us much trouble, and eventually on 1st December we began our job on bridge abutments.
-The site was a mile upstream from the camp where the 40 foot wing walls to a 60 foot span girder bridge over a subsidiary nullah, had been built with a vertical face, cracked, bent, and twisted by the earth pressure behind them.
+The site was a mile upstream from the camp where the 40 foot wing walls to a 60 foot span girder bridge over a subsidiary nullah55, had been built with a vertical face, cracked, bent, and twisted by the earth pressure behind them.
 We had to make these new wing walls with a considerable batter to take their place.
 Much of the earth forming the road embankment behind the abutments had to be dug away to render it safe to excavate the new extended foundations, and some engineers wondered why we had elected to remove the spoil so far away.
-We pointed out that a nearby pile of soil as it grew became an increasingly difficult obstacle for removing the remainder, and besides, there were Decauville tracks and trucks to carry it away; furthermore we
+We pointed out that a nearby pile of soil as it grew became an increasingly difficult obstacle for removing the remainder, and besides, there were Decauville

-$^{52}$ Rs 1/13 = 1 Rupee and 13 annas or 1.13 rupees.
+$^{^{52}}$ Rs 1/13 = 1 Rupee and 13 annas or 1.13 rupees.

-&lt;sup>53 Probably meant to be "gunny" - viz: coarse sacking, typically made of jute fibre.
+53 Probably meant to be "gunny" - viz: coarse sacking, typically made of jute fibre.

-&lt;sup>54 Probably a mixture of whisky and green ginger wine.
+54 Probably a mixture of whisky and green ginger wine.